 These precedence rules give you the ultimate control over the labels.

 3. Labels as conditions in rules

 An important function of labels is the same as with tags, namely their ‘Use’ condition in rules.
-This is especially true with automatically-generated labels, because they perform their monitoring fully-automatically according to information from AWS, Azure, Kubernetes and Co.
+This is especially true for automatically-generated labels, because they perform their monitoring fully-automatically according to information from AWS, Azure, Kubernetes and co.

-The following example shows a rule condition that applies if, and only if the host has the label state:bavaria but not the label environment:test:
+The following example shows a rule condition that only applies when the host has the label state:bavaria, but not the label environment:test:

 You can use both labels and tags in a rule.
 These will be automatically AND-linked.
 The rule only applies if both conditions are met simultaneously.

 Please note that the exact spelling of the labels is important.
 Since labels are freeform, and therefore WATO cannot know exactly which labels really exist, it cannot recognize typing errors.
 If that causes isolated problems it may be more effective if you work with tags, since these work with selection boxes instead of with text input.

 So far we have only talked about the configuration.
 The labels are also visible in the monitoring itself.
 This starts with the host details: